hguh-cheng/MinesweeperGameDesign/Design.md

 - The Minesweeper board should occupy the majority of the screen.
 - While the game is being played, have a counter in the top left that details how much time has been spent on the current board (in seconds).
 - On the top right, have a counter that says how many mines remain unmarked.
+(This is a very simple and strongly presented game that is easy to understand.
+Good Job :)